leanprover-community/mathlib3/docs/tutorial/category_theory/intro.md

 variables (C : Type u) [𝒞 : category.{v} C]
 include 𝒞

-variables (W X Y Z : C)
+variables {W X Y Z : C}
 variables (f : W ⟶ X) (g : X ⟶ Y) (h : Y ⟶ Z)
 ```

-This says "let `C` be a category, let `W`, `X`, `Y`, `Z` be objects of `C`, and let `f : W ⟶ X`, `g
+This says "let `C` be a category, let `W`, `X`, `Y`, `Z` be objects of `C`, and let `f : W ⟶ X`,
-: X ⟶ Y` and `h : Y ⟶ Z` be morphisms in `C` (with the specified source and targets)".
-Note two
+`g : X ⟶ Y` and `h : Y ⟶ Z` be morphisms in `C` (with the specified source and targets)".

-unusual things: firstly the typeclass `category C` is explicitly named as `𝒞` (in contrast to group theory,
+Note two unusual things: firstly the typeclass `category C` is explicitly named as `𝒞` (in contrast
-where one would just write `[group G]` rather than `[h : group G]`), and secondly we have to
+to group theory, where one would just write `[group G]` rather than `[h : group G]`), and secondly
-explicitly tell Lean the universe where the morphisms live, because Lean cannot guess from knowing
+we have to explicitly tell Lean the universe where the morphisms live (by writing `category.{v} C`),
-`C` alone.
-The order which universes are introduced also matters (the universe level of the objects can nearly always be inferred, so we put that last).
-This might initially look a little
+because Lean cannot guess from knowing `C` alone.
+The order which universes are introduced at the
+top of the file also matters (the universe level of the objects can nearly always be inferred, so we
-inelegant, but the theory works fine if these conventions are kept in mind.
-The reason that the
-typeclass is given an explicit name `𝒞` (typeset `\McC`) is that one often has to write `include
+put that last).
+The reason that the typeclass is given an explicit name `𝒞` (typeset `\McC`) is
-𝒞` in code to ensure that Lean includes the typeclass in theorems and definitions.
-(Lean is not willing to guess the universe level of morphisms, so sometimes won't automatically include the `[category.{v} C]` variable.)
+that one often has to write `include 𝒞` in code to ensure that Lean includes the typeclass in
+theorems and definitions.
+(Lean is not willing to guess the universe level of morphisms, so

-One can use `omit 𝒞` again (or appropriate scoping constructs) to make sure it isn't included in declarations where it isn't needed.
+sometimes won't automatically include the `[category.{v} C]` variable.)
+One can use `omit 𝒞` again
+(or appropriate scoping constructs) to make sure it isn't included in declarations where it isn't
+needed.

 ## Basic notation